GonzalezSquared/belulabot/README.md

 # belulabot
 A bot that plays the typical Colombian card game *lulo*.
 Work in progress.
+It includes, of course, a lulo api.